BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 [name], [filewords]
 ```

 This file gets translated by SD into a training prompt for each input image. `[name]` is translated into the name of the embedding (`fr3nchl4dysd15`), and `[filewords]` is translated into the contents of the tagging text file for that image.
-So, for one of our images, the training prompt might be:
+So, for one of our images, the combined training prompt from this text file might be:

 ```
-fr3nchl4dysd15, an extreme closeup front shot photo of fr3nchl4dysd15 naked, small breasts, toned body, chin length straight black hair in a bob cut with bangs, neutral gray background, neutral face expression
+fr3nchl4dysd15, an extreme closeup photo of fr3nchl4dysd15 naked, neutral gray background
 ```

 You might notice that this includes the text `fr3nchl4dysd15` twice, and you would be correct.
 I tried using just `[filewords]` as the contents of the template, but that triggers a bug in A1111 that causes training to fail.
 And so, I use `[name], [filewords]` instead.
 I'm not _entirely_ sure what the impact of having the embedding token in there twice is, but I do know that it's working well for me, so I'm sticking with it.